tlienart/SimonCoste.github.io/posts/elephant.md

 +++
 titlepost = " 🐘 The Elephant Random Walk "
 date = "May 2023"
-abstract = "Adding memory to diffusive processes "
+abstract = "Long-time memory results in non-diffusivity "
 +++
 \newcommand{\SRW}{\mathrm{SRW}}
 \newcommand{\ERW}{\mathrm{ERW}}

-In the Simple Random Walk (ERW), a walker moves in random directions; all of her steps have the same behaviour and they are independent of one another.
-Typically in one dimension, the SRW goes one step forward or one step backward with probability $1/2$.
-The variance of the position of a random walker after $n$ steps typically grows linearly with $n$: for example in the 1d symmetric version, $$\SRW_n = S_1 + \dotsb + S_n$$ with $\mathbf{P}(S_n =\pm 1) = 1/2$, one has $\mathrm{Var}(\SRW_n) = n/4$.
-This behaviour is called [*diffusive*](https://en.wikipedia.org/wiki/Diffusion).
+In the Simple Random Walk (ERW), a walker takes steps in random directions; all of her steps are independent of one another.
+For example in one dimension, the SRW goes one step forward or one step backward with probability $1/2$.
+The variance of the displacement of a random walker after $n$ steps typically grows linearly with $n$: for example in the 1d symmetric version, $$\SRW_n = S_1 + \dotsb + S_n$$ with $\mathbf{P}(S_n =\pm 1) = 1/2$, one has $\mathrm{Var}(\SRW_n) = n/4$.
+This behaviour is called [*diffusive*](https://en.wikipedia.org/wiki/Diffusion), because it is the discrete analog of heat dissipation.

-Since the last 20 years or so, there has been a host of work trying to tweak random walks into having non-diffusive properties.
-The introduction of *reminiscence mechanisms* turns out to be sufficient.
-At each step of a SRW, the walker takes a random step independently of its former moves; but he could instead decide to recast some of his previous steps, just like Elephants who are known for their supposed memory.
+The introduction of *long-term memory* in Random Walks completely breaks this diffusive behaviour.
+In the Simple Random Walk, the walker takes a random step independently of its former moves, oblivious of her past; but insteal, she could decide to recast some of her previous steps, just like Elephants, known for their good memory.

 Here is a description of the Elephant Randow Walk (ERW), with memory parameter $p$.

 @@important
 - The Elephant starts at 0 and takes a first step $S_1=+1$ with initial probability $p_0$ or $S_1 = -1$ with probability $1-p_0$; in fact $p_0$ will not have any influence whatsoever.
-- Then, at time $n$, the Elephant randomly remembers one of the steps he took in the past; each of the former steps has the same chance to be remembered.
-Then, with probability $p$, he reproduces this step; otherwise he goes the opposite way.
+- Then, at time $n$, the Elephant randomly remembers one of the steps she took in the past; each of the former steps has the same chance to be remembered.
+Then, with probability $p$, she reproduces this step; otherwise she goes the opposite way.
 @@

 Formally, we set $\ERW_0=0$.
 The first step is $\ERW_1 = \pm 1$ with some probability $p_0$.